Partner Strategy14 min read

 Commission Structure

-Your commission structure is the financial engine of your partner program.
+Your referral fee structure is the financial engine of your partner program.
 It determines who joins, how hard they work, and how long they stay.
-The four main models — flat rate, percentage, recurring, and tiered — each work differently depending on your product and partner types.
+The four main models — flat fee per signed client, percentage of contract value, recurring (a cut of MRR), and tiered — each work differently depending on your services and partner types.

-For SaaS companies building an ecosystem, recurring commissions tend to produce the best outcomes.
-When partners earn ongoing revenue from each customer they bring in, they're incentivized to refer customers who are a genuine fit — not just anyone who'll sign up.
+For MSPs building an ecosystem, recurring payouts tend to produce the best outcomes.
+When partners earn an ongoing share of the MRR from each client they bring in, they're incentivized to refer clients who are a genuine fit and likely to stay — not just anyone who'll sign a contract.
 This aligns partner behavior with your retention goals.
 Use the commission calculator to model different structures against your unit economics, and see the commission structures guide for detailed examples.

-Track and manage commissions across all partner types with automated commission tracking — manual spreadsheets break down quickly once you have more than a handful of partners.
+Track and manage referral payouts across all partner types with automated commission tracking — manual spreadsheets break down quickly once you have more than a handful of partners and recurring contracts to attribute.

 Onboarding Experience

 The first 30 days of a partner relationship determine whether that partner becomes active or goes dormant.
-Design your onboarding to get partners to their first deal as quickly as possible.
+Design your onboarding to get partners to their first referral as quickly as possible.

 An effective partner onboarding sequence includes: